-Ever wonder why your addicted.
+Ever wonder why you are addicted?
 Stop focusing on the behaviors and start looking at the causes.
-The cause for all our behaviors are our beliefs.
+The cause of all our behaviors is our beliefs.
 Beliefs you might not even realize you have.

 Then a Behavior

 Insanity is engaging in the same behavior, and expecting a different result.
-Your a complainer because sub-consciously you believe that complaining helps solve problems.
+You’re a complainer because sub-consciously you believe that complaining helps solve problems.
 You criticize because sub-consciously you believe it makes you feel better about yourself.
 Your impatient because you believe that being impatient resolves issues quicker.
 Your dis-empowering beliefs are the cause, and your unmanageable life is the effect.
-Your irritable and discontent because of this feeling of un-manageability and you seek relief.
+Your irritability and discontent is because of this feeling of un-manageability and you seek relief.

 Anything that will help you forget, even for a little while, this feeling, of being discontented with self.
 Always thinking about me, me, me.
-This belief that the world revolves around us, creates an endless need to be accepted and cared for by others.
-In more severe it can cause us to feel that we are not lovable or valuable and that we don’t really belong.
-We don’t feel safe being our authentic self, so we create a false self, and the fear of this false self being found out, leads to more and more elaborate lies and myth building about who we really are
+This belief that the world revolves around me, creates an endless need to be accepted and cared for by others.
+In more severe cases it can cause us to feel that we are not lovable or valuable and that we don’t really belong.
+We don’t feel safe being our authentic self, so we create a false self, and the fear of this false self, being found out, leads to more and more elaborate lies and myth-building about who we really are

 It Gets Worse